 Although it’s great to see the swans, the streams snaking through the grassland have become the trademark scenery here.

 Even in the photos above you can see that mountains play a prominent role in Xinjiang’s landscape.

 Multiple mountain ranges cut through or border Xinjiang including the TianShan, Kunlun and Pamir among others.

 When flying in and out of Urumqi, it’s the TianShan range that you’ll see out your window.
 The Tian Shan, which slices through the middle of Xinjiang, was named to UNESCO’s World Heritage List in 2013.

 Barely high enough to be classified a “hill”, Turpan’s Flaming Mountains are still impressive none-the-less for their unique display of color and design.
-If you’re brave enough, you can even participate in a half-marathon race across the Flaming Mountains.
+If you’re brave enough, there’s even a marathon that traverses these “mountains” in the Turpan oasis.

 The Flaming Mountains are one of those things you’ll see as you explore everything else there is to do in Turpan.

 These strange places in Xinjiang defy classification.